lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

   host1
 ```

-The inventory yml implementing this as [hosts.ex3.yml](./hosts.ex3.yml):
+The yaml inventory implementing this hierarchy can be found in [hosts.ex3.yml](./hosts.ex3.yml):

 ```
 all: